Odd-even effect of melting finite polymer film on square lattice: Introduction

-So far, there is no exact equations for computing the meting temperature of polymer film.
-To reach a straightforward physical understanding on the odd-even effect of melting polymer by exactly solvable mathematical physics model, we study how the melting temperature of a dimer film covering a square lattice depends on the finite width of the dimer film.
-We assumed melting dimer film is a first order phase transition.
+As there is no report of experimental evidence on the order of phase transition about melting two dimensional film, we take a naive assumption that melting two dimensional dimer film is a first order phase transition.
 Computing the temperature requires an exact calculation of internal energy difference and entropy difference.
 The internal energy difference is straightforward to calculate.
 The entropy difference can be computed by classical dimer model.
 Classical dimer model counts how many different ways to cover a graph by pairing up two neighboring vertex \cite{kenyon}.
 Kasteleyn found a method to compute the exact number of dimer covering on square lattice \cite{Kasteleyn}.
 The dimer configurations has a theoretical correspondence with fluctuating string configuration on two dimensional lattice \cite{Yokoi}.
-There is no external bonding between dimers in classical dimer model except that the overlap of two dimers is forbidden, while here we introduced a weak external bond that binds neighboring dimers together in this dimer film model to simulate the melting phase transition.
-The odd-even effect showed by this exact mathematical physics model is also different from that of polymer powders.
+There is no external bonding between dimers in classical dimer model except that the overlap of two dimers is forbidden, while here we introduced a weak external bond that binds neighboring dimers together in this dimer film model to simulate the melting phase transition(Fig. 1).
+The odd-even effect showed by this exact mathematical physics model is different from that of three dimensional polymer powders.
+The entropy variation for fusing two finite films into one or dividing one film into two also shows odd-even effect.
+As all know, cell division is a crucial process for life.
+While the liquid crystal membrane model had successfully predicted many properties of the biconcave shape of red blood cell \cite{ouyang}.
+The stable existence of the torus of liquid crystal membrane was first predicted by Helfrich's theory of lipid blayer membranes\cite{ouyang2} and was confirmed by experiment later\cite{rudolph}.
+The second law of thermal dynamics holds both for liquid crystal film and polymer film.
+Thus we focus on the fundamental physical principal of film fusion or division without a specific molecules.
+The entropy principal for the odd-even effect of finite film division is also a fundamental principal for understanding many dynamic phenomena in other physical system.

 The article is organized as following: In the section II, we proposed the thermodynamic equation for computing the melting temperature of dimer film on a constant area.
 The width of the rectangle varies from N to N+1.
 In the section III, we take an infinitely long dimer film with finite width, and study how the entropy growth rate behaves when the width increases at small step.
 In section IV, we study the entropy difference when two small rectangles fuse into one big rectangle and when two small torus fuse into a big torus.
 In section V, the correlation function of two loops on torus is computed to check its odd-even phenomena.
 The last section is a summary.